twilson63/8pin-arweave-tutorial/README.md

 1. [Integrating Arweave.app (25 - 30 minutes)](#integrating-arweave-app)
 1. [Posting transactions (15 - 20 minutes)](#posting-transactions)
 1. [Deploying to Arweave.net (25 - 30 minutes)](#deploying-to-arweave.net)

 ---

+## Arweave DevTools

+* ArLocal
+* ArweaveJS
+* ArweaveWalletConnector
+* ArConnect
+* Arkb

+These are a list of tools that we will be using from the Arweave ecosystem to help us with our application,

+arlocal allows us to run a `devnet` local arweave gateway/node, to iterate on our development locally. https://github.com/textury/arlocal

+> arlocal is a great tool, I have not found any differences between my interaction with arlocal and the arweave.net, when my code works with arlocal, I am 100% confident it will work on arweave.net.

+ArweaveJS is a javascript library that provides us with the APIs to post data on the weave and query data from the weave using `GraphQL`. https://github.com/ArweaveTeam/arweave-js

+> arweave js abstacts the JSON RPC api and wraps the commands using a javascript friendly promised based api, so you can generate wallets, create, sign, and post transactions.

+ArweaveWalletConnector is a module that allows us to connect with the wallet application called `arweave.app`. https://github.com/jfbeats/ArweaveWalletConnector

+> arweave wallet connector interacts with the arweave.app wallet and gives you the connect, disconnect and several wallet connection events.

+ArConnect is a module that allows us to connect with the ArConnect browser extension wallet, the most popular wallet in the arweave community. https://github.com/th8ta/ArConnect

+> arconnect interacts with the arconnect browser extension, the extension injects arweaveWallet into the browser, so that you can interact with arconnect via the arweaveWallet API.

+Arkb is a command-line application that publishes our web application to the permaweb. https://github.com/textury/arkb

+> arkb allows you to deploy your web application to the permaweb the layer on top of the arweave network that is managed by arweave gateways, the permaweb uses the tags on the arweave transaction to serve up specific transactions in the web browser.
+This technology allows you to deploy any web asset as a blockweave transaction.

+---